Your fridge freezer is going to get put through its paces come Christmas, packed with turkey and trimmings and then all those leftovers.

 But lack of storage space and potentially unsafe fridge and freezer temperatures are just two of the problems you could face if you own one of the poorer fridge freezers we’ve tested.

-We’ve rounded up five fridge freezers with flexible storage features and exceptional temperature stability in winter room temperatures to help make sure all your Christmas cooking runs smoothly.
+We’ve rounded up four fridge freezers with flexible storage features and exceptional temperature stability in winter room temperatures to help make sure all your Christmas cooking runs smoothly.

 And we’ve got tips on how best to store your food this Christmas.